-The last date to file your ITR for the AY 2020-21 is extended to 30 November 2020.
+The last date to file your ITR for the AY 2020-21 is extended to 10th January 2021 for Individual taxpayers.
 Not filing your ITR on time can lead to a penalty, but there are also other consequences and inconveniences attached to the delay.
 Let us understand these in detail below.